UWCS/stardust/content/resources/github-token-authentication/index.md

 There are three things you want to set here:

 1) Give your token a meaningful name!
-For example, if you plan to use it on DCS computers for this academic year, you could call it "DCS machines 2023-24".
+For example, if you plan to use it on DCS computers for the academic year starting in 2023, you could call it "DCS machines 2023-24".
 2) Set an expiry date for your token.
 For convenience, you can set it to last a year using the custom date picker.
 Note there is a limit on how long tokens can last.
 3) Select the scopes for the token.
 A possible general set of scopes for most tasks is: